-The path to mastering the ACT is challenging, but if you're dedicated to doing your best on the ACT and you're ready to commit your time and energy to improving your score, then our guides are here to help you reach your greatest potential.
+The path to mastering the ACT is challenging, but if you're dedicated to doing your best on the test and are ready to commit your time and energy to improving your score, using our guides can help you reach your greatest potential!

-ACT vs. SAT
+ACT Math vs SAT Math

 High-Level ACT Math Section Overview